kpoinar/NSF-Template/README.md

 # NSF-Template
  LaTeX template for an NSF proposal
 The <a href="http://www-pord.ucsd.edu/~sgille/how_to/proposal_prep.html" target="_blank">very initial version of this template</a> was created by Sarah Gille.
-The next version of the template, by Amr Abed, follows the guidelines in <a href="http://www.nsf.gov/publications/pub_summ.jsp?ods_key=gpg15001&org=NSF" target="_blank">NSF GPG 15-1</a>.
-The current version mostly follows the previous version, but it may no longer fully comply with the earlier guidelines.
+The <a href="https://github.com/amrabed/NSF-LaTeX-Template/" target="_blank">next version of the template</a>, by Amr Abed, follows the guidelines in <a href="http://www.nsf.gov/publications/pub_summ.jsp?ods_key=gpg15001&org=NSF" target="_blank">NSF GPG 15-1</a>, published 2014.
+The current version mostly follows the previous version, but it may no longer fully comply with the earlier guidelines or even <a href="https://www.nsf.gov/publications/pub_summ.jsp?ods_key=nsf24001&org=NSF" target="_blank"the current PAPPG</a>.

-It is your responsibility to make sure that everything is in agreement with the current NSF GPG and your program solicitation.
+As said nicely by Amr Abed, it is your responsibility to make sure that everything is in agreement with the current NSF GPG and your program solicitation.
 Good luck!